XeraPlugins/8b8tCore/README.md

 * Coordinate Exploit Fix
 * /TPS command with permission to use it
 * add Illegal Potion fix to anti illegal
+* Voting feature that is comptiable with NuVotifer
 * ETC

 ## Discord